zuestmedia/zmplugin/readme.txt

 The [AI Assistant](https://wordpress.org/plugins/zmp-ai-assistant/) is an extension based on ZMPlugin that allows you to interact with Open AI’s artificial intelligence directly in the WordPress dashboard.

 == Changelog ===

+= 1.1.0 =
+* Update: Less settings in simple mode (2)
+* Update: All modes (1-4) available in free and pro version
+* Update: Themesettings description
+* Update: Design Explorer Cards
+* Update: .pot file
+* Fix: scrollspy to work with all types of html tags (div, article, ...)
+* New: Card helpers added padding options

 = 1.0.36 =
 * Fix: Autofocus values 1 or to -> zero did not work to set off